literat/literat/src/posts/2021-03-05-renovate-your-dependencies/index.md

 ---
-title: "Renovate Your Dependencies"
+title: 'Renovate Your Dependencies'
-date: "2021-03-05"
+date: '2021-03-05'
-tags: ["renovate", "dependencies", "security", "vulnerabilities"]
+tags: ['renovate', 'dependencies', 'security', 'vulnerabilities']
-excerpt: "Talk about how to stay up to date with your dependencies"
+excerpt: 'Talk about how to stay up to date with your dependencies'
 ---

 I have been talking about dependencies for [Frontendisti.cz][frontendisti] and here is what it was about.